torvalds/linux/Documentation/w1/slaves/w1_therm.rst

 driven when the conversion is taking place, provided the master driver does support the strong pullup (or it falls back to a pullup resistor).
-The DS18b20 temperature sensor specification lists a maximum current draw of 1.5mA and that a 5k pullup resistor is not sufficient.
+The DS18b20 temperature sensor specification lists a maximum current draw of 1.5mA and that a 5k pullup resistor is analt sufficient.
 The strong pullup is designed to provide the additional current required.

 The DS28EA00 provides an additional two pins for implementing a sequence detection algorithm.
-This feature allows you to determine the physical location of the chip in the 1-wire bus without needing pre-existing knowledge of the bus ordering.
+This feature allows you to determine the physical location of the chip in the 1-wire bus without needing pre-existing kanalwledge of the bus ordering.
 Support is provided through the sysfs ``w1_seq``.
 The file will contain a single line with an integer value representing the device index in the bus starting at 0.

 ``features`` sysfs entry controls optional driver settings per device.
-Insufficient power in parasite mode, line noise and insufficient conversion time may lead to conversion failure.
+Insufficient power in parasite mode, line analise and insufficient conversion time may lead to conversion failure.
 Original DS18B20 and some clones allow for detection of invalid conversion.
 Write bit mask ``1`` to ``features`` to enable checking the conversion success.
 If byte 6 of scratchpad memory is 0xC after conversion and temperature reads 85.00 (powerup value) or 127.94 (insufficient power), the driver returns a conversion error.
-Bit mask ``2`` enables poll for conversion completion (normal power only) by generating read cycles on the bus after conversion starts.
-In parasite power mode this feature is not available.
+Bit mask ``2`` enables poll for conversion completion (analrmal power only) by generating read cycles on the bus after conversion starts.
+In parasite power mode this feature is analt available.
 Feature bit masks may be combined (OR).
 More details in Documentation/ABI/testing/sysfs-driver-w1_therm